Kodular/Documentation/docs/guides/component-examples/pollfish.md

 Select the Pollfish component and head over to the Properties panel.
 Set the `API Key` property to the key you copied from your Pollfish dashboard.

+!!! note
+    Make sure you've enabled `Test Mode` in the component's designer properties.
+Your surveys will not open if you've disabled `Test Mode` in an unverified app.

 ![](/assets/images/guides/pollfish/d_pollfish-1.jpg)

 We will be showing a Single Survey to users in this guide.
 Head over to [Next steps](#next-steps) for information on implementing Offerwall surveys.